ssherwood/spring-boot-jpa/README.md

 We haven't done this yet so we are perhaps a bit premature in making this assumption but we'll probably run into a need to do this when we get to mapping Doctor to Patient relationships.

-# Step X: Refactor Paging Header Metadata with a Custom ResponseBodyAdvisor (and More)
+# Refactor Paging Header Metadata with a Custom ResponseBodyAdvisor (and More)

 Generally, we want to avoid a lot of boilerplate code and keep with the DRY principle.
 I realized that the paging metadata headers were going to be causing a lot of boilerplate.
 I examined using